MichaelRFairhurst/dust/README.md

       (or in the case of timeouts, the same messages) by jaccard index of their code coverage sets.
 Perhaps from: https://arxiv.org/pdf/1811.04633
 - [ ] customizable limits & timeouts for simplifier?
+- [ ] can we benefit from kernel transformers?
+For instance, break apart string checks?
+- [ ] service extensions?

 etc.